momentphp/docs/README.md

 # Error handling

-There is a generic "debug" boolean flag that controls lots of different things across the framework - it is available as `$app->debug` service which reads `app.debug` configuration setting.
+There is a generic "debug" boolean flag that controls lots of different things across the framework - its current value is available as `$app->debug` service (which just reads `app.debug` configuration setting).

 Turning `debug = false` disables a number of development features that should never be exposed to the Internet at large.
 Disabling `debug` changes the following types of things:

 - PHP errors are not displayed
 - uncaught exceptions and fatal errors will render default internal server error page - using `ErrorController::error()`
-- uncaught `momentphp\NotFoundException` will render default not found page - using `ErrorController::notFound()`
+- uncaught `momentphp\exceptions\NotFoundException` will render default not found page - using `ErrorController::notFound()`
 - templates are not re-compiled when changed

 You can set PHP error reporting level by setting `app.error.level` to appropriate value: